Applied Behavior Analyst Licensing Laws and Practice Requirements by State

 Meeting ABA License Requirements – What Does it Take To Get Licensed as a Behavior Analyst?

-Generally, some combination of a degree and a specified number of classroom hours in specific behavior analysis studies would qualify a candidate for licensing.
+Generally, some combination of a degree and a specified number of classroom hours in behavior analysis studies would qualify a candidate for licensing.
 Many states, particularly those that have adopted the BACB Model Act closely, require a BCBA® certification.

 The BCBA® recognizes three options for candidates applying for the certificate: